 While there was virtually always something occurring on the stage behind the Fountain of Nations between park opening and 5 p.m., many of the live performers are only out a few times per day, and some of their sets are fairly short.

 Because of this, it’s absolutely essential that you consult a times guide or entertainment schedule for the day your visiting, and plan around the entertainment that is the most “rare.”
 Alternatively, if you have a surplus of time, you might want to take a slow approach, just meandering around World Showcase and stumbling upon art as you stroll.
-That’s what we largely intend upon doing in 2018, as we really enjoy that sense of “discovery.”
+We really enjoy that sense of “discovery.”

 The Food Studios, exhibits, and interactive art opportunities can be slotted in whenever, so fit those into your schedule when you have down time, but plan around the sporadic live entertainment and the Disney on Broadway performances.

-Our next tip would be to spend two days at Epcot to experience Festival of the Arts: a weekday and a weekend-adjacent day.
-Last year, weekends at Epcot were uncharacteristically during Festival of the Arts, primarily due to strong word of mouth about the event among locals.
-However, weekdays were a veritable ghost town, as the normal off-season vibe swept over Epcot.
+Our next tip would be to spend two days at Epcot to experience Festival of the Arts: both weekdays.
+Weekends at Epcot are busy during Festival of the Arts, primarily due to strong word of mouth about the event among locals, who work during the week.
+As with every other Epcot festival, weekdays are far less busy.

-Our rationale for doing a weekday and “weekend-adjacent” day is simple.
-First, you won’t be able experience all of Epcot and Festival of the Arts in a single day.
-Heck, we spent three days in Epcot solely focused on Festival of the Arts last year (doing maybe 5 attractions over the course of those three days) and we still didn’t see it all.
+You won’t be able experience all of Epcot and Festival of the Arts in a single day.
+Heck, we’ve spent ~3 days in Epcot solely focused on Festival of the Arts last year (doing maybe 5 attractions over the course of those three days) and we still didn’t see it all.
 If you’re trying to do rides and festival activities, you’ll barely scratch the surface.

 Let’s turn to the Food Studios.
 For many guests, these will be the highlight of the event, offering marketplace snack options in venues similar to those found during the Epcot Food & Wine Festival.
 We thought the food was generally really presented exceptionally well, and tasted very good at last year’s event.

-We sampled around half of the menus at the Epcot International Festival of the Arts last year, and were surprised that most portions were relatively hearty and value for money was fairly solid.
+We sampled most of the menus at the Epcot International Festival of the Arts, and were surprised that most portions were relatively hearty and value for money was fairly solid.
 In both cases, better than the Food & Wine Festival, but not as good of value as a regular counter service meal.

 Other artists will be painting landscape scenes throughout World Showcase.
 Additionally, chalk artists will reproduce classic works on park sidewalks, Epcot Living Statues will do roaming art, and guest performance artists will create live art with the wave of a paintbrush.

-Last year, the interactive guest art was one of our favorite aspects of Festival of the Arts.
-We had a chance to help complete the mural pictured below, and it was a really fun experience.
-It was really neat watching this go from almost nothing one day to totally finished only a few days later.
+Interactive guest art is another one of our favorite aspects of Festival of the Arts.
+We have had a chance to help complete several different murals, including the one pictured below.
+It’s also a really fun experience in the moment, and satisfying once you see the finished product a few days later, knowing I helped make that!

 This is not just fun to watch and do, but enhances World Showcase’s ‘lived in’ energy.
 One element of traveling that we think is often overlooked is the artistry.